+Road / Boulevard Routes (Regional), Crossings and Connections to Adjacent Municipalities in accordance with the Cycling Master Plan.

-- 8.2.4.1 Bicycle racks and bicycle storage facilities will be provided at transit terminals. - 8.2.4.2 Mississauga will protect and may acquire the lands required for the cycling facilities shown on Schedule 7 through the development approval process and capital works program. - 8.2.4.3 Proponents of development applications, will be required to demonstrate how pedestrian and cycling needs have been addressed. - 8.2.4.4 Mississauga will require that access, and parking facilities and other destination amenities, such as shower facilities and clothing lockers for cyclists, are incorporated into the design of all buildings and Major Transit Station Areas, as appropriate. - 8.2.4.5 Sidewalks or multi-use trails will be provided on all new roads. - 8.2.4.6 Sidewalks or multi-use trails in the vicinity of all transit stops will be provided. - 8.2.4.7 Sidewalks or multi-use trails and pedestrian amenities will be a priority in Intensification Areas. - 8.2.4.8 Mississauga will provide pedestrian connections to Intensification Areas.
+8.2.4.1 Bicycle racks and bicycle storage facilities will be provided at transit terminals.

+8.2.4.2 Mississauga will protect and may acquire the lands required for the cycling facilities shown on Schedule 7: Long Term Cycling Routes, through the development approval process and capital works program.

+8.2.4.3 Proponents of development applications, will be required to demonstrate how pedestrian and cycling needs have been addressed.

+8.2.4.4 Mississauga will require that access, and parking facilities and other destination amenities, such as shower facilities and clothing lockers for cyclists, are incorporated into the design of all buildings and Major Transit Station Areas, as appropriate.

+8.2.4.5 Sidewalks or multi-use trails will be provided on all new roads.

+8.2.4.6 Sidewalks or multi-use trails in the vicinity of all transit stops will be provided.

+8.2.4.7 Sidewalks or multi-use trails and pedestrian amenities will be a priority in Intensification Areas.

+8.2.4.8 Mississauga will provide pedestrian connections to Intensification Areas.